herrwinfried/EasierWsaInstaller/README.md

 https://youtu.be/NAEF_S1JTFk

 # What are the Requirements?

+> You need to fully install ubuntu or opensuse tumbleweed.
+So you have to create a User account.

 - You must have a minimum Windows 11 device.
 It is adjusted for Windows 11 only.
 - [Virtual Machine Platform Must Be Active](#virtual-machine-platform-must-be-active)